napolux/mycv/README.md

-# CV with Contentful
+# MyCV with Contentful

-Here are some details about the CV project:
+Here are some details about the MyCV project, available on Heroku too: [https://mycv-francesco-napoletano.herokuapp.com/](https://mycv-francesco-napoletano.herokuapp.com/)

 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 * For routing we use [React Router](https://github.com/ReactTraining/react-router)